Admin — Analytics

 Section titled “Known limits”- Activity is client-computed.
 For tenants with tens of thousands of daily turns, the Activity view can be slow to render.
 A server-side activity aggregate is on the Roadmap.

 - Performance view is shallow.
-It shows one agent at a time and lacks a cross-agent comparison.
+It shows one scope at a time and lacks a full cross-Space comparison.
 A fuller performance dashboard is a future improvement.

 - No custom date ranges.
 The trend chart is fixed to 30 days; longer or shorter windows aren’t exposed in the UI.